 The noir look and atmosphere of ennui are inescapable.
 Watch the strings of streetlights come on at dusk.
 Dim, homely jewels casting spokes of shadow around skittering taxis and El Dorados rumbling off into the darkness of Boyle Heights.

 We also know what is beneath any bridge without looking the adobe, the sand, the nameless artifacts, seismic swellings, imperceptible slither and ooze, grit, grime and various household objects.
 Climb down to the L.A.
 River, near the Glendale Narrows.
 Perfumed with auto exhaust, spandrels appear looming, monstrous, with terrifying shadows.
 Oceans of concrete were poured and calcified here, looking vaguely anthropomorphic.
 The river bottom slick in its carpet of slime.
 The gray-green, scented plasma of the river.

 was once the far end of Buena Vista Street, nee Calle de Eternidad, just north of a vanished cemetery in present-day Chinatown.
 A good place to stand is above the old irrigation ditch, the Zanja Madre, buried somewhere beneath the glistening green of the Cornfield.
 This is one of the truly hallucinatory spots of L.A.
 You can see the North Broadway Bridge

 reruns or old color snapshots everything pale blue and raw umber, or a mixture of both.
 Seen from the train, the bridge displays its ornamental, empty balconies; complete the crossing and it is merely an abject slump anchored by a sort of cairn of trash.
 The sense of disappearance is complete.The Franklin Avenue Bridge.

 The famously fairy-tale entrance to Silver Lakes back yard, commonly called the Shakespeare Bridge, seems to lead right to Disneys Snow White cottages and the canyons where the clever elves live.
 Gothic turrets punctuate the all-too-short ride above the gorge, an active fault that routinely lowers property values with its movements.
-One keeps one’s hands inside the vehicle at all times.
+One keeps ones hands inside the vehicle at all times.The Glendale-Hyperion Viaduct.

 arches its back over the mysterious Arroyo Seco.
 Another elegant S-curve that begs you to cross it.
 Spectacular arches rise 150 feet from the canyon floor.
 Its sheer beauty is weighted with the dusty memories of suicide, giving it its sardonic nickname, Suicide Bridge.
 Hike down to the massive footings and you will find recently uncovered trails and steps made from river rock.
 Paths lead north and south to faraway historic canyons and landmarks.
 That feeling of tinyness again.

 can be found by walking behind the Griffith Recreation Centers tennis courts.
 Follow the dirt path, cross the cage-like bridge over the Golden State Freeway and there it is: A narrow open structure supported by huge wooden pilings where you can gaze down at thick river grasses, trees, boulders and swirling water.
 Hundreds of bird species and various other creatures throng this, the most vital stretch of our river.